 Prior to placing their colored dot stickers, the CBAC members chose to combine categories that had shared elements.
 For example, heart disease and obesity/overweight were added to a new category called Chronic Disease.
 Substance abuse was added to the Mental Health category.

-2016 Community / Health Needs Assessment Process 2010 Communit riculti Needs Assessment rocess
+2016 Community Health Needs Assessment Process

 How the prioritization process will work:

 1. Take topic/issues and ask: To what extent does this issue relate to each of the criteria below?